cfzd/Ultra-Fast-Lane-Detection/README.md

 # Ultra-Fast-Lane-Detection
 PyTorch implementation of the paper "[Ultra Fast Structure-aware Deep Lane Detection](https://arxiv.org/abs/2004.11757)".

-\[June 28, 2021\] Updates: we will release an extended version, which improves **6.3** points of F1 on CULane with the ResNet-18 backbone compared with the ECCV version .
+\[June 28, 2021\] Updates: we will release an extended version, which improves **6.3** points of F1 on CULane with the ResNet-18 backbone compared with the ECCV version.

 Updates: Our paper has been accepted by ECCV2020.